gavinlyonsrepo/TM1638plus/README.md

 An Arduino library to display data on a 8-digit TM1638 seven segment module.
 This library supports 3 different models, pictured above from left to right.

-1. The (8 KEY & 8 LED) variant which has 8 LED's and 8 Push buttons.
+1. Model 1, The (8 KEY & 8 LED) variant which has 8 LED's and 8 Push buttons.
-2. The (LKM1638) variant which has 8 bi-colour LED's and 8 Push buttons.
+2. Model 2, The (QYF 16 KEY) variant which has 16 pushbuttons.
-3. The (16 KEY) variant which has 16 pushbuttons.
+3. Model 3, The (LKM1638) variant which has 8 bi-colour LED's and 8 Push buttons.

 * Main Author: Gavin Lyons.
-* Development platform: See Issue B in issue section below.
+* Development platforms: See Issue B in issue section below for list.
 * History: see CHANGELOG.md in extra folder
 * Contributors: [gabormay](https://github.com/gabormay)  [centic9](https://github.com/centic9)